jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 Status of conservation of the species as a whole as per criteria of the International Union for the Conservation of Nature (IUCN).

 * EX - Extinct - no known individuals remaining.
-* EW - Extinct in Wild - known only to survive in captivity, or as a naturalized population outside its historic range.
+* EW - Extinct in Wild - known only to survive in captivity, or as a naturalised population outside its historic range.
 * CR - Critically Endangered - extremely high risk of extinction in the wild
 * EN - Endangered - high risk of extinction in the wild.
 * VU - Vulnerable - high risk of endangerment in the wild.